earthlab/firedpy/README.md

 ## Have you used firedpy?

 The algorithm and derived data products are under active development.
 Please take this [survey](https://docs.google.com/forms/d/e/1FAIpQLSe7ycmS0HGIze2T6TIUox8hsu8nlGsxiUMww8SCeWHDZPhB-Q/viewform?usp=sf_link) to help us improve firedpy.
+Or just email admahood@gmail.com and Adam will be overjoyed to talk about firedpy.

 ## Current status of created products